 New Topical Treatments For Psoriasis In 2018

-New topical treatments for psoriasis at coming out regularly, but what can we expect for 2018?
+New topical treatments for psoriasis are coming out regularly, but what can we expect for 2018?

 There are many new topical treatments for psoriasis.
 Some, such as coal tar and anthralin, have been the focus of psoriasis treatment for more than 100 years.
 Creams containing corticosteroids have been in use for at least 50 years.

 Compared to coal tar or anthralin, the use of salicylic acid is more recent but is still one of the oldest treatments for psoriasis.
-More recent topical treatments for psoriasis include calcipotriol, calcipotriol / betamethasone, and tazarotene.
+And then, more recent topical treatments for psoriasis include calcipotriol, calcipotriol / betamethasone, and tazarotene.

 1 – Calcipotriol